era/elias.sh/markdown/posts/quic.md

  me (it was the same crate used at work as well).

 The code is simple, every time a new connection comes, we get the bidirectional stream.
 For the receiver, we put it in a tokio task to handle all the new messages.
 For the sender, we put it in our map, so we later can find it when we need to send a message.
-We also assume the first message the client will send is its id.
+We assume the first message the client will send is its id.

 ```rust